 Lest we get caught up in the image of the sweet, helpless Babe in the manger, let us remember He came to save us.
 He didn’t come to lead a rebellion, overthrow the Roman government, or set up an earthly kingdom.
 Jesus came to die.

 “For the Son of Man came to seek and to save the lost.”Luke 19:10

 “For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.”John 3:17-18

 Christmas is a special time, probably the favorite holiday for many.
-So as we gather with friends and family, let’s remember not just the beautiful Christmas story of His first coming, but let’s remember why He came.
+So as we gather with friends and family, let’s remember, not just the story of the angels and shepherds and wise men, but let’s remember why Jesus came.